-Equity in net earnings of associates and joint ventures posted a 217.4% increase from \$\mathbb{P}2.28\$ billion to \$\mathbb{P}7.25\$ billion mainly due to full-year recognition of equity earnings from Meralco in 2014.
+Equity in net earnings of associates and joint ventures posted a 217.4% increase from P2.28 billion in 2013 to P7.25 billion in 2014 mainly due to full-year recognition of equity earnings from Meralco in 2014.
 The Company completed the purchase of a 27.1% stake in Meralco in December 2013.

-Dividend income posted a 55.8% growth from ₱3.3 billion for the year ended December 31, 2013 to ₱5.1 billion in 2014 mainly due to dividend received from PLDT and Jobstreet Malaysia during the period.
+Dividend income posted a 55.8% growth from P3.26 billion for the year ended December 31, 2013 to P5.07 billion in 2014 mainly due to dividend received from PLDT and Jobstreet Malaysia during the period.

-Consolidated cost of sales and services increased by 16.4% from \$\mathbb{P}\$98.83 billion last year to \$\mathbb{P}\$115.0 billion, relatively lower than the revenue growth due to: (1) lower input costs of the food business, (2) aviation fuel expenses incurred by our airline business increased only 18.9% despite the higher volume of fuel consumed from increased number of flights and launch of long haul flights due to lower average fuel rate in 2014, (3) a 6.6% drop in the bank's interest expense due to lower average interest rates.
+Consolidated cost of sales and services increased by 16.4% from P98.83 billion last year to P115.0 billion, relatively lower than the revenue growth due to: (1) lower input costs of the food business, (2) aviation fuel expenses incurred by our airline business increased only 18.9% despite the higher volume of fuel consumed from increased number of flights and launch of long haul flights due to lower average fuel rate in 2014, (3) a 6.6% drop in the bank's interest expense due to lower average interest rates.

-The Group's operating expenses increased by 23.8% from \$\mathbb{P}26.12\$ billion last year to \$\mathbb{P}32.33\$ billion this year due to higher selling, general and administrative expenses in the airline and food business units.
-As a result, Operating Income or EBIT went up 47.5% from \$\mathbb{P}25.40\$ billion to \$\mathbb{P}37.48\$ billion.
+The Group's operating expenses increased by 23.8% from P26.12 billion last year to P32.33 billion this year due to higher selling, general and administrative expenses in the airline and food business units.
+As a result, Operating Income or EBIT went up 47.5% from P25.40 billion to P37.48 billion.